alexei-dayrit/alexei-dayrit/README.md

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=alexei-dayrit&count_private=true&show_icons=true&include_all_commits=true&hide=contribs&theme=react)

 - 📚 Stack - JavaScript, React, Node.js Express, PostgreSQL, HTML5, CSS3
-- 💻 Working on - Small React.js projects and understanding TypeScript.
+- 💻 Working on - Learning all things React
-- 🔍 Focusing on - Updating my Foodies web app
+- 🔍 Focusing on - Updating my Foodies web app with more features

 ## About Me 💬

 I'm Alexei, a software engineer who is always trying to learn and improve every day.
 I graduated from University of California, Irvine with a bachelor's in psychology, but quickly realized I was interested in programming and started my journey ⛵️.
+Now, I'm pursuing a BS in Computer Science from Western Governors University (expected graduation of April 2026).

 I love creating interactive apps and I'm excited to add my twist to the endless projects out on the web.